digitalspace/dynamodb-migrate/README.md

 ## Apply migrations

 `migration up` command can be used to apply new migrations to the target database.
 The default `migration up` command will target local DynamoDB on port 8000.
 The port can be overriden with the `DYNAMODB_ENDPOINT` env.
+See [AWS DynamoDB remote endpoints](https://docs.aws.amazon.com/general/latest/gr/ddb.html) to configure which region you want to target.

 `migration up remote` can be used to target remote AWS databases.
 This will require the proper AWS credentials in the environments.